nuls-io/devsite/docs/Guide/g_linux_tutorial.md

 ```

-### Register the Parallel Chain in the Main Chain
+### Register the Parachain in the Main Network

-Parallel chains need to complete registration in the main chain when sending cross-chain transactions, this command needs to run on the main network node
+Parachains need to complete registration in the main chain when sending cross-chain transactions, this command needs to run on the main network node

 - **command: registercrosschain &lt;address> &lt;chainId> &lt;chainName> &lt;magicNumber> &lt;assetId> &lt;symbol> &lt;assetName> &lt;initNumber> [decimalPlaces] [minAvailableNodeNum] [txConfirmedBlockNum]**